 Download and Integrate an SDK¶

-You can now download the appropriate SDK(s) for your app by selecting an SDK from the list at the bottom of the Configuration screen.
+You can now download the appropriate SDK(s) for your mobile app by selecting an SDK from the list at the bottom of the Configuration screen.

 Follow the integration guide for that SDK to initialize the Kumulos client in your app project.
 Please note that you will need the API Key and Secret Key shown on the App Dashboard to do this.